Performer: Embleema and George Washington University

 - Develop novel analysis tools for quality control (QC): more comprehensive quality assessments to improve utility and reliability of the current FDA-ARGOS database in the context of sequence representativeness.

-- Prepare NCBI submission packages and deposit regulatory-grade sequences to the FDA-ARGOS database; and provide documentation, outreach, and training to FDA personnel.
+- Prepare NCBI submission packages and upload model sequences to the FDA-ARGOS database; and provide documentation, outreach, and training to FDA personnel.

 This project was funded through the MCMi Regulatory Science Extramural Research program.